Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### STEP 1 Get your authentication keys
 ```
-Importante: Pending/ In progress.
+Importante: Pending/In progress.
 Ignore this step.
 ```
 <ul>
 	<li>POS's Backend Key: A unique secret key used to secure encryption of every request.
 This needs to be kept on server-side and should not be shared with anyone.</li>